ABaldwinHunter/ABaldwinHunter.github.io/blog/t1-git-blog.md

   simple, so you can just feel free to type. =) -->

-Git and GitHub: the Basics
-The Simplicity of Git and Benefits of Version Control for Beginners September 21, 2014
+Git and GitHub for beginners: the Software itself and a Virtual Hangout that Uses it September 21, 2014

-GIT VS. GITHUB - THE SOFTWARE ITSELF AND A VIRTUAL HANGOUT/DROPBOX THAT USES IT

 WHAT IS GIT AND WHY WOULD I USE IT?